 Masters & PhD Scholarships

-Scholarships for a Masters or PhD are available and students must have achieved a cumulative GPA of 3.0 or an Upper Second Class Degree (2:1) in their undergraduate degree.
+Scholarships for a Master's or a PhD are available to students who have achieved a cumulative GPA of 3.0 or an Upper Second Class Degree (2:1) in their undergraduate degree.
 They must also have had work experience that is relevant to the course they have chosen to study.
-Those studying for a Masters Degree or a PhD can get up to CI$35,000 per year.
+Those studying for a Master's Degree or a PhD can get up to CI$35,000 per year.

 Government Scholarships